Galen(129 — 300)

 De methodo medendi (On the Therapeutic Method) (c.
 178 AD)

 A treatise in 14 books setting out a rational and systematic method for diagnosing and treating diseases.
-A standard reference work for medieval European and Arab physicians.
+A standard reference for medieval European and Arabic physicians.

 De naturalibus facultatibus (On the Natural Faculties) (c.
 170 AD)

-A founding treatise of Galenic physiology, expounding the theory of the faculties that govern digestion, nutrition, and growth.
-In it, Galen mounts a brilliant defense of teleological thinking against the atomists.
+A founding treatise of Galenic physiology, expounding the theory of the faculties governing digestion, nutrition, and growth.
+In it, Galen brilliantly defends teleological thinking against the atomists.

 De temperamentis (On Temperaments) (c.
 170 AD)

-A treatise developing and systematizing the theory of the four humors inherited from Hippocrates (blood, phlegm, yellow bile, black bile), which became the cornerstone of medieval medicine and the psychology of temperaments.
+A treatise developing and systematizing the four-humour theory inherited from Hippocrates (blood, phlegm, yellow bile, black bile), which became the foundation of medieval medicine and the psychology of temperaments.

 Ars medica / Microtechne (The Art of Medicine) (c.
 160 AD)